 When the cops appeared in the kitchen they asked what I had done to my wife’s head.
 Because I assumed they were using the word “head” in a 1960s slang way I told them she was probably psychologically worked up about the possibility of divorce.
 No, that’s not what they meant.
 She complained I hit her on the head and she wanted me arrested.
 I didn’t have a lot of time to react to this dire news before my wife appeared and breathlessly announced to all that she intended to go to a hospital, then flew out of the apartment with the baby.
 The cops confided they didn’t want to arrest me.
 Her abrupt departure saved them the trouble of having to make a tough decision.

 A couple of days later I was served with a Family Court petition.
 The legend on the petition was that I threw a telephone at her head, sending her to the hospital.
-Aha, now she was filling in the missing catalyst in her previous papers, I realized.
+Aha, now she was filling in the missing ingredient in her previous papers, I realized.
 She was trying to trap me into holding a smoking gun.

 The Family Court judge was following the well-worn principle that once an action is started in one court the same parties are not permitted to begin a case on the same issues in another court.